Mihaela Runceanu: Death

-On 1 November 1989, a personal friend of hers, Daniel Ștefănescu, visited her and insisted that they watch a videotape he had obtained (at the time, video material circulation was severely restricted by the communist government).
+In Bucharest on 1 November 1989, a personal friend of hers, Daniel Ștefănescu, visited her and insisted that they watch a videotape he had obtained (at the time, video material circulation was severely restricted by the communist government).
 After Mihaela went to sleep, Ștefănescu entered her bedroom and strangled her with a phone cable.
 He then stole jewelry, electronics, and some other items that were difficult to obtain in Romania at the time, such as meat, imported cigarettes, and gasoline.
 He used some of the gasoline to set fire to the apartment.

 The murderer was discovered by the investigators the next day and subsequently put on trial.
 In 1991, he was sentenced to 21 years of imprisonment.

 In 2006 he was released for good behaviour.

 Mihaela Runceanu's tomb is located in the Dumbrava Cemetery in her home town, Buzău.

 Legacy

 Her death did not receive a large media coverage due to communist censorship, therefore when she starred in the New Year's Eve Romanian National Television show, few Romanians were aware of her death two months before.
 Due to the restricted coverage of the murder in the communist media, many rumors emerged and circulated about the circumstances of her death, including one about the murderer being Nicu Ceaușescu or another member of the Ceaușescu family and another about a young man found drowned in a Bucharest lake with a note confessing Mihaela Runceanu's murder.

 After the Romanian Revolution of 1989, more information about the circumstances of her death was revealed, and details of the murderer's trial appeared in a local Buzău newspaper in 1990.
 Later, Nicolae Peneş wrote two books about Mihaela Runceanu, containing her biography as well as details of Ştefănescu's trial published in 1990.

 An annual pop music festival is held in Buzău.
 It is named The Mihaela Runceanu music festival in honor of the late pop singer.

 In 2004, Electrecord released an 18-song compilation of Mihaela Runceanu hits.